FarmersGrowing Good Food, Nourishing the Community

 Pure Nelida Farm

 Nelida Martinez owns Pure Nelida farm and began farming at Viva in 2010 but the story of her business begins 30 years ago when Nelida learned to cultivate fruits and vegetables in the fields of California.
 Nelida and her family eventually moved to Washington, where she learned organic practices and gained experience growing 100% organic produce.
 Asked about her experience farming, Nelida says: “Me gusta mucho crecer las plantas y producir bien alimentación para alguien más. ¡Me gusta mucho, este trabajo es mi pasión!”
 “I like to grow plants and provide nourishment for everyone.
 I like it a lot, this work is my passion!”

-Sabino Flores specializes in chiles, and last year a Specialty Crop Grant to grant to build a hoop house and produce chiles for processing.
+Sabino Flores specializes in chiles, and in 2016 received a Value Added Producer Grant to build a hoop house and produce chiles for processing.
 Asked about his experience farming, he says: “Quiero ser un ranchero porque quiero sembrar verduras que sean saludables para comer.”
 “I want to be a farmer because I want to plant vegetables that are healthy to eat.”

 Lorna Velasco brings 20 years in social activism to her work as a farmer.
 She started as an intern on the SAgE student farm in 2016, and now runs her own farm, focusing on Filipino vegetables.
-She also maintains three community gardens at several public housing appartments in the Seattle area.
+She also maintains three community gardens at several public housing apartments in the Seattle area.
 “Sariwa Farm was established as a way to pass on my Filipino culinary and cultural traditions to my kids.
 Given that Asian vegetables are typically transported from farther regions whose growing practices are unknown, it was important for me to help reduce my carbon footprint and feed my kids pesticide-free vegetables.
 I grow food for the health and well-being of my family, encourage more sustainable practices for my community and lessen my environmental impact.”

 Silva Family Farms